MarcosAtMorais/LocalShoutout/README.md

 ```
 *Just set the **shoutoutCenter.delegate** wherever you want to delegate these events*.

-## 📲 All examples are located on the Examples folder, including a Delegate one.
+## 📲 All examples are located on the Examples folder, including a Delegate one

 ## 🔨 Swift Package Manager